+Scanning heads

-Scanning heads Because the modular angle encoders are mounting at the machine, exact mounting of the scanning head is required after mounting of the graduation carrier.
-In order for the scanning head to be exactly aligned, it must in pricipid he aligned and it must in principle be aligned and adjustable in five axes (see illustration) This adjustment is greatly facilitated by the design of the scanning heads, with the corresponding mounting strategy and wide mounting tolerances.
+Because the modular angle encoders are mounting at the machine, exact mounting of the scanning head is required after mounting of the graduation carrier.
+In order for the scanning head to be exactly aligned, it must in principle be aligned and adjustable in five axes (see illustration).
+This adjustment is greatly facilitated by the design of the scanning heads, with the corresponding mounting strategy and wide mounting tolerances.